On The Banks of the Upper Columbia River

 The Black Bear Lodge is located riverside on a remote stretch of the upper Columbia River near the Canadian border just upstream of the massive Lake Roosevelt.
 This stretch of river is home to a wild strain of rainbow trout that is believed by many to be a landlocked strain of Columbia River Steelhead.
 The river is absolutely enormous with normal flows often in excess of 100,000 CFS!
 The river is incredibly fertile with very good hatches and sometimes great dry fly fishing throughout their season.
 This is a trip for anglers that are looking for a truly unique, off the beaten path experience for trophy rainbows!

 The Black Bear Lodge is a beautiful facility located right on the banks of the Columbia River just on the upstream end of massive Lake Roosevelt.
-The house has four bedrooms (each with different bed configurations) and a huge living room area with a large flat screen television.
-There is a wrap around deck overlooking the water - a great place to gather in the evenings to share fishing stories from the day.
+The house has four bedrooms (each with different bed configurations) and a large living room area with a large flat screen television.
+There is a wrap around deck overlooking the water – a great place to gather in the evenings to share fishing stories from the day.
 With a maximum capacity of only 8 guests per week, the Black Bear Lodge staff is able to concentrate on the important things – taking great care of each and every guest.
 Amazing fishing, great accommodations, and home cooked meals!

 Food and Beverages